 Let's consider the psychological warfare that is out there which is all geared to acquire long term paying members and spread a cult of followers which is good for business.
 So what do the experts have to say about that?

-Let start with discussing whats learning self defense is all about...
+Let's start with discussing what's learning self defense is all about.
 You will need few hours of mental training to understand what you are learning and how to tackle it efficiently.
 It is about protecting your body and mind from irreversible harm.
 It is about learning to foresee bad things quickly before they happen and analyze the consequences.

 Now it is show time.
 You obtain information pertinent to your plan to master hand-to-hand combat.
 Will it be a choreographed fight in a martial arts school?
 A score in a fighting sports record traced to a teacher?
 Dubious military past of combat stories of knife fighting, sword fighting or even gun battles?

 You need much more than that.
 You need to understand the limits of the expertise!
 How long will it take, what will you achieve, how, and why...
 How many hours of training and how the whole program benefits your hand-to-hand- fighting skills to the point of giving you the tools to use your judgment wisely and decide when to engage and when not to and why.
 Finally, you need the confidence that if you do engage in a physical confrontation.